 Our tax incentives currently consist of tax holidays for the profits of our Thailand and Laos subsidiaries, as well as tax incentives for dividend withholding taxes for these subsidiaries.
 These tax incentives are subject to certain conditions with which we intend to comply, and expire between 2019 and 2028.
-We were granted tax incentives for our Malaysian subsidiaries from 2010 to 2014, however, we did not benefit from any Malaysian tax incentives in 2015 or the first quarter of 2016 (see discussion below).
+We were granted tax incentives for our Malaysian subsidiaries from 2010 to 2014, however, we did not benefit from any Malaysian tax incentives in 2015 or the first half of 2016 (see discussion below).

 Our Malaysian income tax incentives expired as of the end of 2014.
 While negotiations for Malaysian incentives are ongoing, we currently expect to be granted new pioneer incentives for only limited portions of our Malaysian business.
-As a result, we recorded Malaysian income taxes at full statutory tax rates in 2015 and the first quarter of 2016.
+As a result, we recorded Malaysian income taxes at full statutory tax rates in 2015 and the first half of 2016.
 As we continue to negotiate tax incentives with Malaysian authorities, including the activities covered, exemption levels, incentive conditions or commitments, and the effective commencement date of the incentive, we are currently unable to quantify the benefits or applicable periods of any such incentives, and there can be no assurance that any such incentives will be granted.

 We have multiple income tax incentives in Thailand with varying exemption periods.
-These incentives initially allow for a 100% income tax exemption, which after a certain number of years transition to a 50% income tax exemption.
-Upon expiry of each of the incentives, taxable profits associated with such expired tax incentives become fully taxable.
-Our remaining Thailand tax incentives expire between 2019 and 2028.
+These incentives initially allow for a 100% income tax exemption, which after eight years transition to a 50% income tax exemption for the next five years.
+Upon full expiry of each of the incentives, taxable profits associated with such expired tax incentives become fully taxable.
+Two of our remaining Thailand tax incentives expire between 2019 and 2020, while two other incentives transition to the 50% exemption in 2022 and 2023, and expire in 2027 and 2028.